About the Boy Scouts of America (BSA)

 2013-APR & MAY: BSA reverses its national

-policy banning gay, lesbian & bisexual youth.
+policy that banned gay, lesbian & bisexual

 During 2012-JAN, the Boy Scouts of America considered canceling its discriminatory national membership policies and transferring responsibility to the individual chartered organizations that sponsor boy scout troops.
 These local groups could then set their own membership policies.
 Conservative religious organizations could then refuse membership to gay youth and adult leaders; they could expel any gay youth or leaders whenever they were found in their troops.
 Meanwhile, more liberal and progressive religious organizations could accept members regardless of their sexual orientation.
 Similarly, non-religious chartered organizations could also develop their own policies.
 This concept did not gain wide acceptance.

 On 2013-APR-19, after extensive surveying of all their stakeholders, the BSA executive committee decided to propose a new national policy of:

 - Allowing gay and lesbian youths to join and stay in the BSA, while expelling them when they reached the age of 18.

 - Continuing to exclude gay and lesbian adult leaders,

 - Continuing to exclude youth members who did not believe in God.

 - Continuing to exclude adult leaders who did not believe in God.

 This proposal was voted upon and approved by 61% of the approximately 1,400 delegates at their National Annual Meeting during 2013-MAY-22 to 24.
 They ended up with a policy with which no group is happy.
 That is probably the best that could be hoped for: